awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 For scale in policies, the cooldown period is used to block subsequent scale in events until it has expired\.
 The intention is to scale in conservatively to protect your application's availability\.
 However, if another alarm triggers a scale\-out policy during the cooldown period after a scale in event, Application Auto Scaling scales out your scalable target immediately\.

-## Configure Step Scaling Policies Using the AWS CLI<a name="create-step-scaling-policy"></a>
+## Register Scalable Target<a name="step-scaling-register-scalable-target"></a>

-You can create scaling policies that tell Application Auto Scaling what to do when the specified conditions change\.
 Before you can create a scaling policy, you must register the scalable target\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command to register a new scalable target\.

-Use the following [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command to register a scalable target\.
+The following example registers an Amazon ECS service with Application Auto Scaling\.
+Application Auto Scaling can scale the number of tasks at a minimum of 2 tasks and a maximum of 10\.

 ```
 aws application-autoscaling register-scalable-target --service-namespace ecs \